aiblade/IPIM/README.md

 ```

 Nearly all consumer-grade LLMs have a parameter called temperature, which is preset
-to give them variable answers to the same query [11].
+to give them variable answers to the same query.
 As such, attacks may not have
 a 100% success rate.
 Try each attack sequence in a new chat context three separate
 times – if none of these attempts exhibit the desired behavior, more tailoring is needed
 to improve the attack success rate.